yahms/homebridge-electrolux-broadlink-ac/README.md

 ## Installation

-1. This assumes you have homebrigdge installed and running.
+1. This assumes you have Homebridge installed and running.

 2. Use the Home Comfort App to join your AC to your Wifi network.